This year marks the 22nd year for the annual Angora Goat Show in Rhinebeck.

 The Angora Goat show, that takes place during the Sheep and Wool Festival, showcases goats from around the Northeast and Central Atlantic States.
 Each year goats from Maine to Virginia and as far west as Missouri, are registered for and attend the show.
 A judge, usually from Texas, an expert in breeding, raising, evaluating and showing Angora Goats judges the show.
 Goats are evaluated for body structure and fiber characteristics, with the overall score being 50% based on body and 50% based on fiber.
 Premiums and ribbons are awarded.
 The festival offers a unique opportunity to see many different goats and goat breeders in one central location, and to take advantage of the knowledge these breeders have acquired from years of animal husbandry.

 In addition to the goat show, a fleece show and sale are also included in the schedule.
 Fiber is sheared from the animal and offered for show and sale.
 This is another excellent opportunity to watch and learn as the judge evaluates each individual fleece and explains its merits.
-Ribbons and premiums are award for the top placing entries.
+Ribbons and premiums are awarded for the top placing entries.